abelsiqueira/julia-tutorial-at-nlesc/pages/basics/installation.md

 ## Editor/IDE

 Julia is supported by a few editors and IDEs.
-An incomplete list with other options of editors is available on the [main page](https://julialang.org).
+An incomplete list of editors is available on the [main page](https://julialang.org).
 One of the main requirements for an editor to support Julia is the latex-unicode autocompletion feature.

 Since 2019, the most used and recommended IDE is [VS Code](https://www.julia-vscode.org/) (see also [the official visualstudio docs](https://code.visualstudio.com/docs/languages/julia).)